Skip to content

 Real People Who Lost Cryptocurrency

 Cryptocurrency is a booming industry, but it can be lost in seconds.
-Some people lost bitcoin passwords, some lost their hard drives with the cryptocurrency on them, and some lost bitcoin because they never claimed it.
-This blog post features real people who lost all of their bitcoins.
-Some of these stories are heartbreaking, but there are lessons to learn from each one!
+Some people lost their Bitcoin passwords, others lost their hard drives containing the cryptocurrency, and others lost Bitcoin because they never claimed it.

-James Howells – Programmer from Welsh – 7,500 Lost Bitcoins
+James Howells – Programmer from Wales – 8,000 Lost Bitcoin

 James Howells - Programmer from Welsh - 7,500 Lost Bitcoin

-James Howells had 7,500 Bitcoins on an hard drive that he bought in 2010.
-Unfortunately, in 2013 he threw the hard drive in the trash can and didn’t realize what he had done for months.
+James Howells had 8,000 Bitcoin on a hard drive that he bought in 2010.
+Unfortunately, in 2013, he threw the hard drive in the trash can and didn’t realize what he had done for months.
 After that, he tried to search through the landfill with no luck.

 Stefan Thomas – Software Developer from San Francisco – 7,002 Lost Bitcoin